namshi/jose/README.md

 ### 3.x.x to 4.x.x - Not Backwards Compatible

 Added the ability to set custom properties in the header.
-Moved automatic inclusion of certain claims into an EasyJWS class from the base JWS class.
+Moved automatic inclusion of certain claims into an SimpleJWS class from the base JWS class.

 ## Credits